B4lkongen/databas_project/README.md

 Running the databasedump.sql file should be run in the database by a privleged user which should setup the whole database.

 -------------------------------------------------------------------
+To login and use the application a admin user needs to be created in the sql database, the admin can then login through the application with their acronym and create other users.